 - Individual Shires will provide the following to the Steering Committee for approval before any funding will be released

-- o Scope
+- Scope

-- o Budget
+- Budget

 - o Methodology

-- o Delivery
+- Delivery

 - WBSFN 5 Year Plan incorporated in their LTFP.

 - Individual Shires incorporate into Council Budgets Annually.

 Funding will be distributed to LGs via MRWA in accordance with the Program Governance Plan.